rune-m/cle-image-segmentation/data/README.md

 # Data

-For privacy reasons, all data is not publicly available.
+For privacy reasons, data is not publicly available.